Most people think that “heart” conditions and blood pressure problems are more of a “man’s” problem, but it’s actually the opposite!

-So, only take these drugs occasionally, as needed and definitely not daily or more than 3x weekly.
-By the way, aspirin does not cause hypertension, but it has its own set of negative side-effects.
+So, only take these drugs occasionally, as needed, and definitely not daily or more than 3x weekly.
+By the way, aspirin does not cause blood pressure problems, but it has its own set of negative side effects.

-Synthetic hormone replacement therapy (HRT), such as medroxyprogesterone found in drugs like Progestin and Provera, can also intensify high blood pressure by causing blood vessels to constrict.
+Synthetic hormone replacement therapy (HRT), such as medroxyprogesterone found in drugs like Progestin and Provera, can also intensify blood pressure problems by causing blood vessels to constrict.

-Ironically, higher estrogen levels in men increases blood pressure.
+Ironically, higher estrogen levels in men increase blood pressure.

-5 Best Way For Women To Protect Themselves From High Blood Pressure
+5 Best Ways For Women To Protect Themselves From Blood Pressure Problems

 - Lose unwanted fat.

-- Eat better – more healthy fats, fish, fiber, vegetables, while decreasing carbs, sugars, alcohol and processed foods.
+- Eat better – more healthy fats, fish, fiber, and vegetables, while decreasing carbs, sugars, alcohol, and processed foods.

 - Exercise regularly – walking and lifting weights are best, 3-4x weekly is plenty.

-- Take natural herbs and vitamins that are clinically proven to help lower high blood pressure – such as Hawthorne Berry, Grape Seed, Celery Seed, Pomegranate and Lycopene extract… Along with Potassium, Magnesium, Calcium, D3 and B6.
+- Take natural herbs and vitamins that are clinically proven to help support healthy blood pressure – such as Hawthorne Berry, Grape Seed, Celery Seed, Pomegranate and Lycopene extract… Along with Potassium, Magnesium, Calcium, D3, and B6.

-Remember, women really need to be careful with their blood pressure, especially if you’re over the age of 40 and are pre-menopausal or have gone through menopause.
+Remember, women really need to be careful with their blood pressure, especially if they’re over the age of 40 and are pre-menopausal or have gone through menopause.